 Potrebbe accettare ospiti

-- Ultimo accesso 4 months fa
+- Ultimo accesso about 7 years fa

 Perché sono iscritto su Couchsurfing

 I have hosted a number of people in a couple different states that I've lived in.
 I've yet to surf myself, but that's coming soon.
 I'm not in a vacation destination anymore unfortunately, but if you're traveling through the area and want a place to shower and rest up my house is open.
 I'm not too far from Denver and the mountains, but public transportation here isn't the greatest when compared to other cities, so having a vehicle is a good idea.

 I've yet to have a bad experience with anyone I've stayed with or have hosted.
 Everyone has always been polite and those I've stayed with have gone above and beyond to make me feel at home...
 I hope others feel I try to do the same.

 - telemark skiing

 - computer science